gootara-org/ios-image-util/README.md

 - Refresh images when edit path text directly.

 2015/04/29
-- Support Apple Watch and CarPlay icons.
+- Supports Apple Watch and CarPlay icons.
 - Choose icon images by pane clicking.
 - Add "Do not generate ArtWork" option.
 - Add some tooltips.